Are you shopping this Black Friday? Use these tips to help better prepare and find success on the biggest shopping day

 These days, Thanksgiving seems like a two-part holiday.
-There’s the part where we give thanks for all the good in our lives and happily spend the day with family and friends enjoying a grandiose meal that leaves us more stuffed than the turkey.
+There’s the part where we give thanks for all the good in our lives; we happily spend the day with family and friends enjoying a grandiose meal that leaves us more stuffed than the turkey.

-Then there’s the preparation for Black Friday, the biggest shopping day of the year.
-If you dare enter the battlefield in search of deals this year, you must be prepared.
+Then there’s the preparation for Black Friday.
 Here are a couple of tips that you and your wallet will be thankful for if you plan to hunt for deals.

 Build Your Budget

 Expenses add up quickly during the holidays.
 Before shopping, build your holiday spending plan.
-Creating a saving and spending plan will help you stay on track.
+Doing so will help you stay on track.
 If you know there’s room in your budget to purchase few items from your gift list, now’s a good time to look for savings.

 Remember to charge only what you can afford to pay in full if using a credit card.
 Your deal won’t be much of a deal if you have to pay interest on it down the road.

 Do Your Research

 Take your time when reviewing options.
 You may find that older models or models with fewer features are less expensive.
 When making a decision, it’s best to compare both price and quality so that you don’t buy an item that’ll need replacing soon or regret your purchase.